 Our Lady of the Immaculate Conception Cathedral

-And all these explanations below therefore help you to understand the origin of the cathedral of Chanthaburi.
-Because yes, you see the thing coming, it was the French who initiated its construction.
+And all these explanations above help you understand the origin of Chanthaburi Cathedral.
+Because yes, you see where this is going, it was indeed the French who initiated its construction!
 At least, the current version.
-Because the presence of a church is attested at Chanthaburi as early as 1711, that is, more than 300 years ago!
-Built then by a community of Vietnamese Annamites.
+For we do have evidence of a church in Chanthaburi, built by a community of Vietnamese Annamites as early as 1711, that is, more than 300 years ago!

-During the French occupation, it was rebuilt larger and in Gothic style, but remained unfinished after 12 years of presence.
-What was still only a church was then completed from 1906 and it took several more years to add all the decorative elements such as the stained glass windows which present a certain number of Christian saints.
-The inauguration of the new church took place in 1909 and it was in 1944 that the building obtained the status of cathedral, establishing the diocese of Chanthaburi.
+During the French occupation, it was rebuilt larger and in a Gothic style, but remained unfinished after the 12 years of occupation.
+What was still just a church was then completed starting in 1906, and it took several more years to add all the decorative elements, such as the stained-glass windows depicting a number of Christian saints.
+The new church was consecrated in 1909, and in 1944 the building was elevated to the status of cathedral, establishing the Diocese of Chanthaburi.

-The cathedral is 60 metres long, but it is the 20-metre-high towers that help make it one of the most important and visible monuments in Chantaburi, this also makes it the largest Catholic building in all of Thailand.
-One of the unique features of the cathedral is Chanthaburi is the statue of the Virgin Mary located on a golden platform in front of the altar.
-Chanthaburi is famous for its gemstone trade and the glittering, jewel-encrusted statue showcases the work of the local people who donated it (it is estimated that it is covered by more than 200 stones).
+The cathedral is 60 meters long, but it is the 20-meter-high towers that make it one of Chanthaburi's most prominent and visible landmarks, and also the largest Catholic church in all of Thailand.
+One of the unique features of Chanthaburi Cathedral is the statue of the Virgin Mary on a gilded platform in front of the altar.
+Chanthaburi is famous for its gem trade, and the glittering, jewel-encrusted statue showcases the work of the local people who donated it (it is estimated to be covered with over 200,000 stones).

 Located just a stone's throw from the Chanthaburi River, a footbridge spans the water and provides easy access to the city's historic riverside district.